Raspberry Pi Pico + LAN8720

 function called for driver initialization, a tx

-function to be called when MIP needs to send a frame, an rx
+function to be called when Mongoose needs to send a frame, and an up

 function returning the state of the interface:

-To know whether the interface is up or not, MIP calls the function we configured, and we ask the PHY:
+To know whether the interface is up or not, Mongoose calls the function we configured, and we ask the PHY:

 If a driver has to be polled for data, then it will also implement an rx()

 function.
-Otherwise, if received data is asynchronous to MIP, Mongoose provides an internal lock-free queue and we can take advantage of it.
-Either the user or the driver code (as in this example) has to set the queue length to the required size, MIP will allocate the necessary memory for us.
+Otherwise, if received data is asynchronous to Mongoose, it provides an internal lock-free queue and we can take advantage of it.
+The user (as in this example) may set the queue length to the required size, otherwise a default will be used and Mongoose will allocate the necessary memory for us.

 When the PIO state machine in charge of taking data out of the PHY detects the end of a frame, it will generate an interrupt.

-We then will stop the DMA transfer and reconfigure it by switching buffers in a ping-pong configuration; then we'll push that frame to the MIP queue by calling mip_qwrite()
+We then will stop the DMA transfer and reconfigure it by switching buffers in a ping-pong configuration; then we'll push that frame to the queue by calling mg_tcpip_qwrite()

 :